 - Add $6,129 for each additional person in the home.

-Examples of a household: A married couple who live together are one household.
+Examples of a household: A married couple who live together is one household.
 They must share one Lifeline benefit.
 A parent/guardian and child who live together are one household.
 They must share one Lifeline benefit.

 When applying using a program for eligibility you will need to provide either:

 - Statement of benefits

 - Certification documents must be delivered in person

 When qualifying based on income eligibility the following is required:

 - Current income statement from the employer or 3 consecutive paycheck stubs

 - The last 3 Per Capita check stubs - Only IF it is your sole source of income.

 The Elder Concession was created and funded by GRTI for customers over the age of 55.
 The Elder Concession Program only cover the basic telephone fees.
 The Elder Concession Program does not cover additional charges such as: long distance toll, Internet charges, or any additional calling features.